Procedure Guide ·Ear Hematoma Surgery ·2026

 Cost vs Deductible

-At $300-$1,500, ear hematoma surgery may or may not exceed your deductible depending on the treatment method.
-When combined with ear infection treatment costs, the total claim is more likely to exceed the deductible.
-Recurrent hematomas add to the lifetime cost.
+$300-$1,500 surgery may not exceed your deductible alone.
+Combined with ear infection treatment, the total claim is more likely to exceed the deductible.
+Recurrent hematomas increase lifetime costs.

 Red flag · Pre-existing